AAFC-Bioinfo-AAC/quick-start-guide/Guides/apptainer_guide.md

         > %files
             [file path to be copied] [location to place copy]

     - **%environment**: defines the container's environment variables at runtime.
+Can be used to set up communication or file passing between the container and outside environment.
 These variables are only available at runtime.
         *Example:*
         > %environment
         export PATH="$PATH:/opt"